-Navigate to Configuration > Instrumentation and click the Transaction Detection Sub-tab.
+Navigate to Configuration > Instrumentation and select the Transaction Detection subtab.

-You can also add a rule within a specific scope on the Scopes sub-tab.
+You can also add a rule within a specific scope on the Transaction Detection tab.

-The Add Rule page opens with Custom Match Rule selected.
+Select Add to open the Add Rule page with Custom Match Rule selected.

-- Select the Agent Type and the Entry Point Type and click Next.
+- Select the Agent Type and the Entry Point Type and select Next.

 - On the Summary tab, make general rule configurations: